Teddy Mitchell: Storylines

+In August 2026, on the death anniversary of Nicola's father, Teddy calls her from prison.
+However, George answers.
+Teddy tells him that Nicola has a reason for being so distant on the anniversary, and that he can't tell him, but he tells George that if Nicola truly loves him, she will tell him herself.
+Nicola eventually reveals to George that her mother blames her for her father's death.

 Reception

 Molly Moss of Radio Times called the character's introduction a "dramatic entrance".
 Her colleague, Laura Denby, wrote that Teddy's first appearance was a "memorable" and "captivating" debut for the character, expressing interest in seeing more from him.
 Entertainment Daily writer Joel Harley commented that Teddy had quickly become popular among viewers following his introduction.
 He displayed positive Twitter reactions praising the character's potential.
 In August 2024, Rachel Lucas of What's on TV wrote that Teddy had been an "enigma" since his arrival, due to his mysterious past.
 Denby found Teddy and his initial secrets "intriguing", and wrote that Teddy's revenge against Ravi, by burning down the call centre, was "carefully considered" and "shocking".